EnergyBlock/Energyblock/README.md

 ## Usage

-Addresses are hard-coded (it's a hackathon, after all).
+Addresses are hard-coded.
 To try the demo, you have to initialize both testrpc (`testrpc -m "twelve words seed"`) and Metamask ("Import existing DEN") with the same seed (see `seed.txt`).

 1. First run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
 1. Then run `npm run dev` to build the app and serve it on http://localhost:8080